KonstantyFlint/taskmanager/README.md

   - DELETE: Deletes a user.<br>

 `/tasks/`
   - GET: Retrieves a list of tasks.
 Use url queryparam `as_of=YYYY-MM-DD-HH:MM:SS` for historical data.
+Any other valid ISO date time will be accepted.

 `/tasks/<id>`
   - GET: Retrieves task detail.
 Use url queryparam `as_of=YYYY-MM-DD-HH:MM:SS` for historical data.
+Any other valid ISO date time will be accepted.
   - PUT: Updates task detail.
   - DELETE: Deletes a task.<br>